-The speakers list is updated constantly, as new speakers are confirmed along the way.
+The keynote and sponsor lecture speakers of EAOO Helsinki2021 are presented below.
 All the speakers and lecture topics are presented in the program.

 Biography: Rupert Bourne is Professor of Ophthalmology at Anglia Ruskin University, Cambridge and Consultant Ophthalmic Surgeon at Cambridge University Hospital, where he directs the Cambridge Eye Research Centre.
 He trained at Moorfields Eye Hospital and undertook two Glaucoma fellowships, one there and another at the Shiley Eye Centre/Hamilton Glaucoma Center in San Diego, California.
 He has a strong research interest, particularly in advanced techniques of Glaucoma diagnosis and progression and the management of Glaucoma in the community, along with overseas ophthalmology which has involved design and analysis of several large population-based surveys of eye disease, several national in scope, eg. Pakistan, Bangladesh and Trinidad.
 He is the Chair of the National Institute for Health Research Ophthalmology Specialty Group, responsible for NHS research delivery.
 In his role as Coordinator of the Vision Loss Expert Group of the Global Burden of Disease Study, he has overseen the long-term research into the world-wide prevalence rates of blindness and visual impairment, in partnership with the World Health Organization.
 He is Chief Investigator for the UK National Eye Health and Hearing Study due to start in 2020.